 I'm currently an Assistant Professor in the Department of Epidemiology at Emory University.
 Before joining Emory, I was a Postdoctoral Research Fellow in the Psychiatric Epidemiology Training Program at Columbia University.

-I received my PhD in Epidemiology from McGill University in 2018.
+I received a PhD in Epidemiology from McGill University.
 My dissertation research investigated the effect of women’s empowerment and social context on mental distress in rural Rajasthan, India.
-My dissertation research was part of a cluster randomized impact evaluation study that evaluated the effect of an affordable daycare program implemented by the grassroots non-governmental development organization Seva Mandir.
+This dissertation research was part of a cluster randomized impact evaluation study that evaluated the effect of an affordable daycare program implemented by the grassroots non-governmental development organization Seva Mandir.

-I received a Masters of Public Health from Oregon Health & Sciences University in 2013.
+I received a Masters of Public Health from Oregon Health & Sciences University.
 My thesis used data from the Oregon Health Study to examine the association between neighborhood conditions and depression in low-income adults.
 For this work, I received the School of Medicine's Outstanding Master's Thesis Award.

 Before pursing an academic career, I worked for over a decade in the violence prevention, substance abuse, and community development fields in Oregon and Namibia.
 In Oregon, I provided intensive advocacy, support and education to survivors of domestic abuse (2001-2005) and families at risk of child abuse (2005-2006).
 I also conducted substance abuse research and analyzed patient data to improve clinical outcomes at a methadone clinic (2010-2013).
 In Namibia, I mentored community leaders to help them set up community-based programs for orphans and vulnerable children (2007-2009).